Code-Institute-Submissions/ellenstafford/README.md

     6. Altered the media queries in CSS to fit the new images (loading from the image tag rather than the background-image property affected the image size)
     7. Reduced the font size of the project overlay content to fit the new dimensions set by the media queries

+- All the text is a relatively large font size to cater for audiences who rely on glasses or have problems with their eye sight.
+  - There is good contrast between background and foreground colours to ensure all the content is readable.

 -----

 ## Technologies Used